Germany Sees Record Death Toll On First Day Of New Lockdown - UrduPoint

 It said 27,728 new coronavirus cases were registered, a figure close to the daily record of nearly 30,000 infections reported on Friday.

-The previous daily record for fatalities was also reached Friday, when almost 600 people were reported to have died as the number of those in intensive care in the country reached alarming levels.
+Saxony, a region with some of Germany's highest rates of infection, was not included in Tuesday's figures, potentially boosting the latest numbers.

-Some 83 percent of intensive care beds in hospitals were occupied on Wednesday, the Interdisciplinary Association for Intensive Care and Emergency Medicine (DIVI) said.
+Some 83 percent of critical care beds in hospitals were occupied on Wednesday, the country's intensive care and emergency medicine association (DIVI) said.

-The latest figures come as a new partial lockdown was imposed, with non-essential shops and schools closed in a bid to halt an "exponential growth" in infections.
+The new restrictions, including closures of schools and non-essential shops, demonstrate the seriousness of the situation in Europe's largest economy, as measures are ramped up in the run-up to Christmas -- as elsewhere in Europe.

+In Britain, London's pubs, restaurants and hotels have been forced to close for the third time this year; Denmark has moved to a partial lockdown for the whole country; and in the Netherlands, a five-week lockdown came into effect on Tuesday.

+In France, where bars, restaurants and cultural venues have been closed since the end of October, the curfew now runs from 8:00 p.m. to 6:00 a.m.
+Germany coped relatively well with the first wave in the spring but has been unable to stop the spread of a resurgent virus in recent months.

-The restrictions will apply until January 10, with companies also urged to allow employees to work from home or to offer extended company holiday.
+The latest restrictions will apply until at least January 10, with companies also urged to allow employees to work from home or to offer extended company holidays.

-The new measures were agreed by Chancellor Angela Merkel with regional leaders of Germany's 16 states on Sunday.

-Europe's largest economy had coped relatively well with the first wave in the spring but it has struggled to contain a resurgence in recent months.
+Authorities want to "implement the principle of 'we're staying at home'", according to the policy paper agreed by Chancellor Angela Merkel and 16 state premiers.

+Social contacts will have to remain restricted over the Christmas period from December 24 to 26, when meetings will only be possible between close family members.